powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 These improvements will introduce **breaking changes** and **will not be backward compatible**.

 Currently, this model is only available in the iIDM representation.
-Support in downstream projects (e.g., `powsybl-diagram`, `powsybl-open-loadflow`, etc.) may vary.
+Support in exchange formats (CGMES, ...) as well as in downstream projects (e.g., `powsybl-diagram`, `powsybl-open-loadflow`, etc.) may vary.
-Please consult the documentation of each downstream project to verify support.
-In general, **lack of explicit mention means no support**.
+Please consult the documentation of each project to verify support.
+In general, lack of explicit mention means no support.

 If you’re unsure, feel free to reach out to the PowSyBl community [here](https://www.powsybl.org/pages/community/contact.html).
 ```